ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * nukkoro2.inf spawn positions for every level
 * P2 sound listener fixed (related to GameMode byte)
 * Some segments where a vehicle is required will not have enough distance to cause a respawn (add 2x vehicles)
-* Warphole object leaves other player behind (add safe platforms, will be solved when chunks load for P2)
+* Warphole object leaves other player behind (added safe platforms, will be solved when chunks load for P2)

-## Problems (Not sure if will fix)
+## Known Issues (Not planned to be fixed)
-* P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5.
+* P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5 - +-20 (stage dependent, game bug).
 * Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) only spawn if P1 sees them first (or is in-range).
-(Side effect of current layout objects load patch)
+Side effect of current layout objects load patch.
 * Culling issue on Final Haunt for P2's screen when near force-fields

 ## Credits